course-dprep/Rated-by-the-Lens/README.md

 ## Data

-Firstly, to collect the required data, the datasets “dataset_business" and "dataset_photos" have been downloaded from Yelp Open Dataset, see https://business.yelp.com/data/resources/open-dataset/.
+Firstly, to collect the required data, the datasets “dataset_business" and "dataset_photos" have been downloaded from [Yelp Open Dataset](https://business.yelp.com/data/resources/open-dataset/).
 Accordingly, we have built an R pipeline (tidyr and dyplr) that merged and cleaned the data.

 The steps executed after were: